SwimmingTiger/MergeQuestieToCodexDB/README.md

     ["repu"] = {["id"]=requiredReputationFactionId, ["min"]=minReputationValue},

-    -- Hide the quest because it can't be picked up at the current stage -- Also included quests related to WoW festive seasons or PVP ["hide"] = true,
+    -- Hide the quest because it can't be picked up at the current stage ["hide"] = true,
   },
   ...